Thai military government starts paying rice arrears after months of delays

 Commerce Ministry Permanent Secretary Srirat Rastapana said it would take a few days for the ministry to look into already agreed government-to-government deals.

-China agreed in October, during a state visit by the premier Li Keqiang, to buy a million tonnes of Thai rice a year.
+China agreed in October, during a state visit by the premier Li Keqiang, to buy a million tonnes (1 tonne = 1.102 metric tons) of Thai rice a year.

 "It's still not clear whether the military wants us to stop selling rice via government channels," Srirat told reporters.